 Don’t make your audience scroll through a long, wordy email to get to the call to action.
 Keep it short and sweet.
 Focus on one call to action in your message so that your audience knows exactly what you want them to do next.

-In this example from the Manchester Animal Shelter, the call to action is clear.
-This entire email is about a fundraising raffle, and you don’t have to scroll to take that next step.
-There’s a giant button that’s linked to the website to purchase raffle tickets.
+In this example from Artists for Humanity, the call to action is clear.
+This entire email is about what they accomplished this year, and fundraising for next year’s projects — and you don’t have to scroll to take that next step.
+There’s a giant button that’s linked to the website to make a donation.

 Make it easy on your readers